Rolls-Royce targets in jeopardy as pandemic brings air travel slump

 Rolls started this year having got to grips with a long-running engine problem and having made progress with a multi-year turnaround plan which had seen it cut costs, and focus on raising free cash flow to 873 million pounds for 2019 from a nadir of 100 million pounds for 2016.

-It relies on aerospace for just over half of its 15 billion pounds of annual revenues, deriving the rest from its defense and power systems businesses.
+It relies on aerospace for just over half of its 15 billion pounds of annual revenues, deriving the rest from its defence and power systems businesses.

 The company suspended production in its British aero-engine factories for a week last week, and the facilities are likely to return with reduced activity.